Congratulations! Against the odds, you‘re both still together.

 Do you really believe that they are the person you married 20 years ago?
 Are you the same person?

-In truth, not much of those people really exist.
+In truth, not many of those people really exist.
 And that’s OKAY.
 You just adapted to that person every day or every year, so you never really noticed the change.
 And when you did notice, you felt upset, unhappy or cheated somehow.

 Now, you may be looking for a happier change and believe that if you haven’t been able to find it with your spouse, that it has to exist somewhere outside your marriage.